xiaosuhu/midas-ai-in-research/docs/04_ethics_privacy.md

 ## 6. Case Studies

 ### **Case Study 1: Bias Propagation in Clinical Classification**
-A widely discussed example is the racial bias discovered in clinical risk scores where AI systems underestimated the severity of illness in marginalized populations due to historical inequities embedded in EHR datasets (Obermeyer et al., 2019).
+A widely discussed example is the racial bias discovered in clinical risk scores where AI systems underestimated the severity of illness in marginalized populations due to historical inequities embedded in EHR datasets {cite}`Obermeyer2019Bias`.
 This demonstrates how unbalanced training data can produce inequitable care recommendations, even when developers do not explicitly encode demographic variables.

 ### **Case Study 2: Privacy Leakage from LLM Training Corpora**
-Large language models trained on public internet data have been shown to occasionally **memorize** snippets of personal information or copyrighted text (Carlini et al., 2021).
+Large language models trained on public internet data have been shown to occasionally **memorize** snippets of personal information or copyrighted text {cite}`Carlini2021Extracting`.
 This highlights why regulated or unpublished research materials should never be uploaded to public training datasets and why enterprises now prohibit training on user content.

 ---